meharryp/classify/README.md

 # classify
 Crowd-sourced image classification using data from Google Maps, and the [Lincolnshire Wildlife Trust's Life on the Verge project](https://www.lincstrust.org.uk/what-we-do/wildlife-conservation/projects/life-on-the-verge).

+## Requirements
+- NodeJS (>= 9.3.0)
+- A MySQL Server

 ## Setup
-Modify config.json to your liking, and import any KML data you wish to be classified using `node lotv2panoid.js kmlfile.kml`. `node app` will start the webserver.

-After everything is first setup, the only account you will be able to login to is the admin account.
-The default username and password is admin/password. **Change this password ASAP!!** The admin account is then able to add new users.
+- Clone the repo wherever you like
+- Run npm install
+- Open up config.json, set your MySQL details and Google API key, as well as the start and end date for images to be classifed
+-- [You can find info on getting an API key here]
+- Import KML data with `node lotv2panoid.js kmlfile.kml` (this will take a while) -- The Life on the Verge project data is already included in the repo, named LOTVPolylines.kml
+- Run `node app` to start the webserver
+- The default username and password is `admin/password` -- **Make sure to change this ASAP!!!!**
+- Done!
+Add some new users and you'll be able to get classifying.